IBM Cloud Docs

 VPC VPN in PER architecture diagram

-1. Define the on-premises subnet in the address prefix for the VPC.
+1. Define the client-managed subnet in the address prefix for the VPC.

 2. Define a routing table with Transit Gateway and VPN gateway.